ggold7046/tutorials/CONTRIBUTING.md

    helps readers have context for the tutorial source code and better understand how and why it implements the technique you’re demonstrating.
 1. Recap/Conclusion: Summarize the steps and concepts covered.
-Highlight key takeaways.
+Highlight the key takeaways.
 1. (Optional) Additional practice exercises for users to test their knowledge.
 An example is [NLP From Scratch: Generating Names with a